 Translated from Arabic by Marilyn Booth

-Celestial Objects is a novel by Omani writer Jokha Alharthi that won the Man Booker International Prize in 2019.
+Celestial Bodies is a novel by Omani writer Jokha Alharthi that won the Man Booker International Prize in 2019.
 This makes it unusual—there aren’t a lot of books by Omani writers translated into English, and this is the first novel written originally in Arabic to win the prize.

 The novel tells the story of a family the village of al-Awafi, and through their lives, shows the shifts in attitudes and changes taking place in Oman over three generations.
 Azzan and Salima have three daughters: Mayya, constantly bent over her sewing machine, bookish Asma and beautiful Khawla.
 When the book starts, Mayya has just been told she is getting married to Abdullah, a businessman.
 She is in love with her cousin and doesn’t want to marry Abdullah, but doesn’t feel she has a choice.